salpida-foundation/proxy-benchmark-track/README.md

 `evaluation-baseline/` contains baseline evaluation skeletons and helper-structure validation tools.

 It is a research-stage, non-clinical, non-diagnostic, non-therapeutic benchmark support folder.

-It is not the Sal-Meter core signal track.

-It does not validate Sal-Meter.

-It does not grant CAIS compliance.

-It does not create clinical, diagnostic, therapeutic, surveillance, employment, insurance, educational, legal, eligibility, certification, or human-ranking authority.

 Current files: